cs3org/reva/docs/content/en/docs/Tutorials/phoenix-tutorial.md

 ```

 ## 5. Open Phoenix
-You should now have both Reva and Phoenix up.
-You can open Phoenix on localhost:8300.
+You should now have both Reva and Phoenix up and running.
+You can access Phoenix on ```http://localhost:8300```.
-Log in use username einstein and password relativity.
+Log in using username *einstein* and password *relativity*.

 ## 6. Local changes
-If you now do changes in phoenix they will directly appear on localhost:8300.
-You can chekc this by e.g. change the name of one of the navItems in "default.js".
+If you now do changes in Phoenix they will live changed on the opened tab *http://localhost:8300*.
+You can check for example, change the name of one of the navItems in "default.js".

-## 7. Enjoy your new Reva and Pheonix set up!
+## 7. Enjoy your new Reva and Phoenix set up!